grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 **Chapter 6: Adversaries.** Second only to the splats chapter, the adversaries define urban fantasy games.

 ## Summary

+Is *Curseborne* good?
+It's not bad.
+At least, not as bad as I thought it might be.

 *Curseborne* is dense, but only because it tries to cover so much ground, and the content we have is a little shallow.
 There's lots going on, but it feels like there is no unifying whole.
 The initial editions of the *World of Darkness* games were a little sparse, but they were punchy, thematic and got the point. *Curseborne* is lacking here.